4gl-fanatics/http_client/instructions.md

 # Prerequisites #

-OpenEdge installed (11.7+, ideally 12.2.x or later) with a development license/
+OpenEdge installed (11.7+, ideally 12.2.x or later) with a development license.

 Familiarity with PDSOE.